adiredri/DS_Project/README.md

 ## [4.
 Gaussian Process Regression Implementation](./PartB/PartB4.ipynb)

-This section provides a detailed look at the implementation and rationale behind using **Gaussian Process Regression (GPR)** as the core model in our sampling loop.
+This section provides an in-depth explanation of why **Gaussian Process Regression (GPR)** was selected as the main regression technique in our sampling framework, and how it was configured and evaluated.

-GPR is particularly suited for small, structured datasets and offers two major advantages:
-- A **mean prediction** for each query point
-- An **uncertainty estimate** (standard deviation) that quantifies confidence

-These properties make GPR ideal for **uncertainty-aware sampling**, enabling the model to identify where more data is needed.
+GPR is particularly effective in small-data regimes due to its probabilistic foundation.
+It offers both a **mean prediction** and a **quantified uncertainty estimate**, which are critical for guiding active learning.
+These two outputs allow the model not only to predict prices but also to assess where it's uncertain — a valuable capability when data acquisition is limited or costly.

+We applied GPR to each group independently, treating each hotel-date-discount group as a localized regression task.
+The model's ability to update incrementally made it well-suited for the progressive sampling loop described earlier.

 ### Model Configuration:
 - Implemented using `sklearn.gaussian_process.GaussianProcessRegressor`